SarahG1010/Starbuck_Project/README.md

 # Starbuck Project

-A Blog post for this project is [here].
+A Blog post for this project is [here](https://medium.com/@ziyu1211/find-the-target-customer-for-starbuck-496bfe64ac3d) on Medium.

 ### Description